andrew4779/grocery-app/README.md

 ## Technologies that i used

-- Forntend - HTML, CSS, JS
+- Forntend - HTML (Django) ,CSS,JS
-- Backend - Python (Django)
+- Backend - Python
 - Database - MySQL

 ## For Login In Admin Account